 PGO does not delete users automatically: after you remove the user from the spec, it will still exist in your cluster.
-To remove a user and all of its objects, as a superuser you will need to run DROP OWNE in each database the user has objects in, and DROP ROL in your Postgres cluster.
+To remove a user and all of its objects, as a superuser you will need to run <a href="DROP ROL in your Postgres cluster.